50th Anniversary Symposium of the

 The meeting also provides a unique opportunity to reflect on the influence of the FSBI in shaping fish and fisheries science over past the 50 years, and to consider our direction in the 21st century.
 The programme will include a number of events to commemorate our founder members, to showcase the work of FSBI-funded PhD students and grant holders, and to celebrate the success of our influential publication, the Journal of Fish Biology.

 We therefore invite the global fish and fisheries communities to this landmark meeting, which we anticipate will be one of the Society’s largest, most diverse and impactful symposia of recent times.
-The Call for Abstracts is open, and Registration will open in January 2017.
+The Call for Abstracts is now limited to posters, and Registration is open.

 We look forward to welcoming you to Exeter in July 2017!